 Why should I be on the Writers.com mail list?

-On or around the first day on the month, we send out a current class schedule.
-Our free newsletter contains interesting and helpful information for writers, is emailed mid-month.
+In addition to our upcoming class schedule, our free weekly newsletter contains interesting and helpful information for writers.
 We want to keep you informed of our classes and services through which you can meet other writers, learn about writing, and just have fun.
 We never allow anyone to even peek at our mail list and will never give, sell, or distribute your email address to anyone or anything.

-You can subscribe or unsubscribe to the mail list at any time by using the form on our mail list page or by sending us email at firstname.lastname@example.org.
+You can also email us at email@example.com.
 Since we do not give out your email address for any reason whatsoever, please use the email address you check most often and keep us informed if your address changes.